1000Bulbs/dotfiles/README.md

 These files will be automatically sourced during setup.

+### Oh My Zsh

+Want to use Oh My Zsh?
+See [docs/oh-my-zsh.md](./docs/oh-my-zsh.md) for instructions on how to safely install Oh My Zsh without overwriting your existing dotfiles-managed .zshrc file.

 ## What This Sets Up

 This dotfiles repo sets up and configures: